-In the context of their duties, the members of the Audit Committee have the same rights of information as those described in section 1.6.
+In the context of their duties, the members of the Audit Committee have the same rights of information as those of Board members.

 The Audit Committee may consult outside experts at the Company's expense once this request has been approved by the Chairman of the Board of Directors or of the Audit Committee or by the Chief Executive Officer, and subject to reporting back to the Board of Directors thereon.